Don't-Miss Business Hardware Stories

-Microsoft slashed the price of the Surface RT, but it's still not enough to make the tablet attractive for businesses.
+Microsoft cut the price of some Surface Pro models, but not enough to make a difference.

 There are many benefits to utilizing cloud servers and cloud storage, but make sure you also consider the caveats and pitfalls to determine if it’s right for you.

 Thumb-drive sized Android PC is a cost-effective tool for virtualized, cloud-connected companies.

 Tablet sales continue to increase as sales of laptops and other PCs decline.